2024–25 Dumbarton F.C. season: September

 September began with a 1–0 defeat to Peterhead in the Scottish Challenge Cup.
-On 11 September defender Ethan Brown joined on loan from Kilmarnock initially on a deal until January.
+On 11 September defender Ethan Schilte-Brown joined on loan from Kilmarnock initially on a deal until January.
 A sixth straight draw in the league followed on 14 September, with Paul McGowan levelling in stoppage time for Annan Athletic.
 During the game 16-year-old goalkeeper Luke Smallwood made his debut for the club with Brett Long sent-off after 18 minutes.
 An appeal against the red card with successful with Long able to play the next game as Sons suffered their first defeat of the campaign, 1–0 to Montrose, in a match they dominated - with the away side's goal their only shot, on or off target, of the match.
 The month ended with a 2–0 defeat to Queen of the South at Palmerston Park - with skipper Mark Durnan sent off.

 October

 A third straight defeat followed against Stenhousemuir on 5 October, leaving the Sons winless after the third quarter.
 Carlo Pignatiello got the Sons' goal, with Cameron Clark becoming the fourth Dumbarton player sent-off during the season.
-The Sons finally secured their first win of the campaign on 19 October, defeating Arbroath 3-1 at Gayfield Park.
+The Sons finally secured their first win of the campaign on 19 October, defeating Arbroath 3–1 at Gayfield Park.
 Thomas O'Brien put the hosts in front, but that was cancelled out by strikes from Carlo Pignatiello, Ethan Brown and Finlay Gray.
 Three days later the Sons moved off the foot of the table after Inverness Caledonian Thistle were deducted 15 points after entering administration, leaving them 12 points adrift of Dumbarton in League One.
 Sons extended that gap to 15 points with victory at home to The Caley Jags on 26 October, thanks to a double from Jinky Hilton and first of the season for Ryan Blair.